ossassin/ossassin/README.md

 My name is Omer Imran.
 I am an aspiring Data Scientist who is passionate about writing, design, and social impact.
 Currently, I am studying Human-Centered Data Science at the Faculty of Information, University of Toronto.

 ## Data Science Experience 💼
-I have worked as a Data Science Intern with Red Buffer – an AI solutions company in Islamabad, Pakistan.
+I have worked as a Data Science Intern with Red Buffer – an AI solutions company in Islamabad, Pakistan – for a Canadian Client.
 During my undergraduate degree, I worked on projects to build my data science portfolio as much as possible.
 A few of these projects, I have uploaded on GitHub.
 Here's [one](https://github.com/ossassin/EconometricsProject) for example.
 I am still developing my skills with projects in my masters degree as well as collaborations with my peers.
 If you're interested in a collaboration, then jump to the "Reach Out" section on the bottom.

 ## Education 🎓
-I am in my first year of Master's at University of Toronto, studying data science.
-I have a Bachelor of Science in Management Science with a minor in Computer Science from Lahore University of Management Sciences (LUMS).
-I graduated LUMS with a high distinction and all four years on the merit scholarship.
+- Master's of Information in Human-Centered Data Science at University of Toronto
+- Bachelor's of Science in Management Science with a Minor in Computer Science from Lahore University of Management Sciences
+- Awarded Merit Scholarships during my undergraduate and graduate degrees!

 ## Reach out 📫
 [![](https://img.shields.io/badge/linktree-1de9b6?style=for-the-badge&logo=linktree&logoColor=white)](https://linktr.ee/omerimran)